-In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the election of the following persons as directors of the Company: Douglas S. Alexander, Dr. Wayne R. Danter, John C. Drake, Dr. Kathleen A. Ferguson, Bruno Maruzzo, Dr. Brent Norton and Murray Wallace.
+In the absence of a contrary instruction, the persons designated by management of the Company in the enclosed form of proxy intend to vote FOR the election of the following persons as directors of the Company: Douglas S. Alexander, Dr. Wayne R. Danter, John C. Drake, Dr. Kathleen A. Ferguson, Bruno Maruzzo, Dr. Brent Norton, Murray Wallace and Thomas Wellner.

 There are three standing committees of the Board: the Audit Committee, the Compensation Committee and the Governance and Nominating Committee.
-The mandate of the Governance and Nominating Committee as well as the Compensation Committee was fulfilled during fiscal 2011 by the Board.
-Directors who are members of the audit committee are identified in the following biographies.
+The Board fulfilled the mandate of the Governance and Nominating Committee as well as the Compensation Committee during fiscal 2012.
+Directors who are members of the audit committee are identified in the biographies.